Instance-Level Generation for Representation Learning: Experiments

 \paragraph{Background generation} As shown in \cref{tab:ablation}, changing ICLight to SD v2.0 for background generation (ID-S8) leads to worse performance even than the pretrained model (ID1).
 This is due to poor identity preservation, while ICLight is tailored to this task.
-When we switch off padding (ID-S9), which is our way of varying object size and position, the average performance drops by 1.1\%, demonstrating that even such a simple viewpoint variation has a positive impact.
+When we switch off padding (ID-S9), which is our way of varying object size and position, the average performance drops by 1.2, demonstrating that even such a simple viewpoint variation has a positive impact.

 \paragraph{Train and test set overlap} To investigate whether objects from the test sets have leaked into the generated training set, we perform the following mining process.
-We use the trained model as a descriptor extractor and perform retrieval using the test queries as queries and the generated training set as the database.
+We first use the trained model (ID7) as a descriptor extractor and perform retrieval using the test queries as queries and the generated training set as the database.
 We visually inspect the results with the highest similarity scores and do not identify any cases of such leakage as shown in \cref{fig:contamination}.
 The pairs showcase similar characteristics (a strength of our approach), but are not positive from an instance-level point of view.
+Moreover, we further use SSCD\footnote{\url{https://github.com/facebookresearch/sscd-copy-detection}} \citep{pizzi2022self}, specifically the \texttt{sscd\_disc\_large} (ResNeXt101) model for copy detection. \cref{fig:suppl_contamination_sscd} shows the pairs with highest similarities between \oursplus{} and test datasets.
+The highest similarity score is 0.38, which is strictly below the copy-detection threshold of 0.5 following \citet{somepalli2023diffusion}, indicating that none of the generated images are copies of the test images.